 Part of me has this weird theory that Instagram does these crazy changes, whether lasting or not, to keep us talking about the app.
 I mean how many changes has Instagram gone through now?
 Some definitely more successful than others.
 I.e. Introducing stories and live, DMs, IGTV, algorithm changes, now hiding likes… It’s an ever-changing platform we all are infatuated with.
 Remember when Instagram had it as a side scroll [like Tinder] for .5 seconds and so many people freaked out they put it back?
-Yeah, I think this change is going to be like a tiny, microscopic version of that.

 I understand Mark’s choice to want to change this, and I definitely think he has the good in mind when doing so, but, ultimately, I think more people will want Instagram back to its original way as we know it.
 What do you think about the change?